GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 ## Pricing & Billing

-**oxd 3.1.1 is priced $0.33 per application per day:**
+oxd 3.1.1 costs **USD $0.33 per application per day**.
+All New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

+A few additional notes about pricing and billing:

 - Each time a new application leverages your oxd-server a record is added to your oxd dashboard.
 You will be charged USD $0.33 each day the application remains active.

 - At the end of each month, usage fees are compiled and a billing summary is sent to all users associated with your account.

 - On the 7th day of each month, we will attempt to bill the credit card on file for usage fees incurred during the previous month.

-- New accounts include a $50 credit that is automatically applied to usage fees incurred during the first 60 days after account creation.

 - If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!